MirjamCa/Thesis/README.md

 This repository contains instances, generator, solutions, and validator for the problem defined in the paper *The Dynamic Patient Admission Scheduling with Operating Room Constraints, Flexible Horizon, and Patient Delays.
 Submitted for publication* by Sara Ceschia and Andrea Schaerf, currently under revision.

-This is a temporary version of the file, meant for reviewers' use only.
+This is a temporary version of the site, meant for reviewers' use only.

 ## Generator

 The generator OrPasXMLGenerator.php generates instances of any size by running:

 	$ ./OrPasXMLGenerator.php <departments> <rooms> <features> <patients> <days> <or_rooms>

 The files `HC_classes.php` and `HC_Data.php` are necessary to run the generator.

 ##Instances

-Generated instances are stored in folder Instances.
+Generated instances are stored in folder `Instances`.
 Each instance is validated again the `OrPasInstance.xsd` XML schema.
-They are split into 5 families with the following main features:
+They are split into 6 families with the following main features:

 | Family | Rooms | Departiments | Operating Rooms | Specialisms | Treatments | Patients | Days
 | :------| ------:| ------:| ------:| ------:| ------:| ------:|